nestorfranca/CI/questoes.md

 What is the central idea conveyed by the text, considering its tone?

-a) A dry, purely technical inventory of building materials found at the site.
+a) A dry, purely technical inventory of building materials found at the site.\\
-b) A discovery that offers meaningful insight into early Christian monastic life.
+b) A discovery that offers meaningful insight into early Christian monastic life.\\
-c) A criticism of how the excavation was funded and organized.
+c) A criticism of how the excavation was funded and organized.\\
-d) A comparison between Byzantine and Roman architectural styles.
+d) A comparison between Byzantine and Roman architectural styles\\

 ---